syncopika/piano_roll_browser/README.md

 right-click an instrument to modify its sound, name, and volume.
 check out a demo! see the demo dropdown box.

 ### known problems:
-notes getting torn past 150 (need to check what's happening to duration calculations).
-pressing stop once does not stop all instruments. why is this?
 onion skin still not quite perfect.

 ### current next steps:
-still need to delete measures, instruments.
+still need to delete instruments.
 still need to be able to join notes.
-need to make volume adjustable for each instrument.
+still need to subdivide for 32nd notes.
 be able to edit composer and title of piece
 be able to toggle onionskin

 ### features I would like to implement:
-- ability to change color of highlight and color of note blocks, i.e. different for each new instrument
+- ability to change color of highlight and color of note blocks, i.e. different for each instrument
 - be able to make custom sounds!
-- allow staccato, legato, and maybe note glides and bends? for individual notes maybe?
 - be able to record playback

 other notes: